umgbhalla/dotfiles/README.md

         shopt -s dotglob nullglob
         cp -rv /tmp/dotfiles/* $HOME/
       ```
-2. Install required core packages for the configuration to work,
+2. Install required core packages for the configuration to work, as well as my preferred programs.
-    as well as preferred programs.
-I've written a script to install all necessary packages automatically.
-This script can be rerun to install any additional packages after an update, and you can even add your own packages to the files to install them.
-It will also enable any system packages and build my `suckless` utilities.
+    I've written a script in my dotfiles that installs all necessary packages automatically.
+    This script can be rerun to install any additional packages after an update to this repository,
+    and you can even add your own packages to the files to install them.
+    It will also enable system packages and build my `suckless` utilities.
     ```bash
     $HOME/.config/installation/setup.sh
     ```